ST44

 According to the manufacturer’s website www.contact-teplovoz.lugansk.ua, M62U is still offered, as well as twin and triple units, although it is not clear whether these are new or second-hand overhauled machines.
 Proposed modernization packages include four-stroke D49 or D80 diesels, new cooling systems and exhaust silencers plus numerous minor improvements; fuel consumption reduction is given as 15 to 20%, which is accompanied by oil consumption reduction by four (!) times.
 Many M62s, operated by various companies in former Soviet republics, have recently been fitted with 12ChN26/26 (12ЧН26/26 in Russian script) four-stroke V-12 diesels, supplied by Russian OAO Kolomenskiy Zavod company, also rated at 2000 hp, but with better economy (fuel and oil consumptions at rated power reduced by 20% and 35%, respectively).
 M62U is a variant with modified electric systems (only one)

-Poland turned out to be the largest foreign customer.
+Poland eventually turned out to be the largest foreign customer.
 The need for such locomotives resulted from gradual withdrawal of steam power from heavy freight service in the 60s.
-For political rather than economic reasons, M62 was chosen as a replacement, although substantial numbers of Romanian 060DA (CFR class 60) machines (in Poland, ST43) were also imported.
-Large purchases of M62s, classed ST44, killed the indigenous SU46 program; although the latter machines were clearly superior, their production at HCP Poznań was kept at a very low rate and finally halted in 1977, after only 52 had been built (two more followed in 1985).
+Just as with MÁV, soon came the motive power shortage, forcing purchase of 200 TE (ex-DRG BR52) second-hand steam freighters from the USSR.
+Obviously this was only a stop-gap.
+For political rather than economic reasons, M62 was chosen as a replacement, although substantial numbers of Romanian 060DA (CFR class 60) diesels, classed ST43, were also imported.
+Large purchases of M62s, classed ST44 with PKP, killed the indigenous SU46 program; although the latter type was clearly superior, its production at HCP in Poznań was kept at a very low rate and finally halted in 1977, after only 52 had been built (two more followed in 1985).
 First four ST44s (factory numbers 053 through 056) arrived in 1965 and, in all, 1194 examples were imported, including 1113 standard machines for 1435 mm track, 68 wide-track machines for Poland’s only 1524 mm line and one M63, with different trucks (as in Soviet M62U) and up-rated electric engines; the latter had out-of-sequence service number ST44-1500.
-Nine locomotives of this type were purchased by Płock oil refinery (now a part of the Orlen petroleum company) and three by Silesian ‘sand railways’, their original M62 designation being retained with these operators.
+Nine locomotives of this type were purchased by Płock oil refinery (now a part of the Orlen petroleum company) and three by Silesian sand railways, their original M62 designation being retained with these operators.
 In early 80s, on the wake of political and social unrest finally terminated by the martial law introduced in December 1981, import of these machines was pointed out as a shining example of Poland’s economic exploitation by the USSR – no wonder, considering their enormous appetite for fuel, which was then rationed for private customers.
 Despite this, purchases continued until 1988.
 First four ST44s had standard Soviet Matrosov brakes, soon replaced by more typical Oerlikon units.
 Exhaust silencers were fitted from ST44-45 onwards and ED-118 electric motors from ST44-281 onwards.

 Broad-gauge ST44s were given service numbers from ST44-2001 onwards and served on the LHS line.
-They were delivered between February 1978 and July 1980; one more followed in 1991, but this engine was converted from a standard-gauge one and designated ST44-2051 to replace the one with the same number, written off after a crash.
+They were delivered between February 1978 and July 1980; one more followed in 1991, but this engine was converted from a standard-gauge one and designated ST44-2051 to replace the one with the same number, written off following a crash.
 Until 2009, thirteen broad-gauge ST44s were written off (cannibalized or scheduled for modernization – see below) and ST44-2008 was converted to the 1435 mm track in 2002.
+Three examples, namely ST44-2023, -2029 and -2041, were delivered as standard-gauge ones and never used with the LHS.

 Political changes in Europe that followed the collapse of the former Eastern Block had a major impact on the service history of these machines.
 Ex-Soviet M62s remained in use in most European and Asian former Soviet republics.
 According www.railfaneurope.net (2005 update), Lithuania had 42 examples (other sources give 32, while statistics quoted by T.Butrym in SK vol.5/2003 give 43 machines), Latvia 36, Estonia 5 and Moldova 4.
 Until late 2006, Estonian M62s were all sold (some to Poland), while Lithuania and Latvia put some re-engined (probably with with 12ChN26/26) locomotives back in service, so that they numbered 49 with both operators.
 They are also operated by railways of Ukraine and Belarus, but exact numbers are unknown.
 In Hungary, according to available sources, MÁV had 89 examples in February 2006, including nine broad-gauge M62.5s.
 In 2001 a modernization program was launched, including first of all prime mover replacement (class M62.3).
 Initially, Caterpillar CAT 3512 (M62-302) or MTU 12V4000 R40 (M62-301, -303 and -304) diesels were used, but from M62-305 onwards probably all examples have received Zeppelin units.
 In January 2008, MÁV had 44 ‘old’ M62s, 34 modernized M62.3s and eight broad-gauge M62.5s; recently their class designations have been changed to 2062, 2362 and 2862, respectively.
 Most probably GySEV no longer uses these locomotives.
 In Czech Republic, last class 781 locomotive was reported in service with ČD in November 2002.
 In Slovakia, 781 368-6 (appropriately named ‘The Last Mohican’), based in Košice, remained in use with ŽSR until March 2006.
 It was originally intended for preservation, original service number T679.1368 having been restored, but was finally sold to Poland and re-numbered once again, this time to M62-1242.
 Both ČD and ŽSSK have not implemented any modernization programmes.
 All above numbers do not include machines owned by industrial operators.
 Some sources state that all Cuban machines have already been withdrawn from active service (lack of spares?).
 Withdrawals of M62s continue, so these numbers will change; I try to update them from time to time.

 Quite surprisingly, early 21st century saw the beginning of not the final, but just another chapter in the colorful history of Polish M62s.
 They have been found particularly suitable for modernizations and several programs have been launched.
-Two locomotives from the LHS fleet (ST44-2064 and ST44-2067, both built in 1980) were modernized by Fablok and delivered in March 2005.
+Two locomotives from the LHS fleet (ST44-2064 and ST44-2067, both built in 1980) were modernized by Fablok and outshopped in March 2005.
 These machines, with factory designation ST44BF, are fitted with 3000 hp Caterpillar 3516BHD diesels (which made them the most powerful locomotives serving in Poland at that time – both SP47s had been written off many years ago) and have numerous minor improvements; details can be found at www.fablok.com.pl.
-Further modernizations will, however, be based on that introduced by PKP Cargo and on Newag 311D conversion (see below).
+Further modernizations were, however, mostly based on that introduced by PKP Cargo and on Newag 311D conversion (see below).
 In late 2007, PKP Cargo ordered modernization of ten ST44s, to be completed by PESA in mid-2008; later it was extended to include further fifteen examples.
-These locomotives were given new service numbers, from ST44-1201 onwards, and fitted with Russian 12ChN26/26 diesels.
+These locomotives were given new service numbers, from ST44-1201 onwards, and fitted with Russian 12ChN26/26 diesels from Kolomna.
 PKP Cargo modernization package includes air-conditioned cabs – a measure of luxury compared with old ‘Gagarins’ which offered little comfort for crews.
 First example, ST44-1201 (ex ST44-894), was delivered in March 2008 and the last, ST44-1225 (ex ST44-793), in April 2009.
+Modernization of the second batch (ST44-1226 through 1251), numbering 26 examples, was begun in mid-2011 and completed in July 2012; these engines differ from their predecessors only in minor details.
+Although the entire program was considered successful, Kolomna diesel engines initially suffered from poor reliability.
+Further modernizations of the PKP Cargo diesel locomotives fleet shall be concentrated on SU46s and SM48s.

-The most ambitious and comprehensive modernization – or rather reconstruction – has been undertaken by Newag in co-operation with General Electric and has led to what in fact is a new locomotive.
+Undoubtedly the most ambitious and comprehensive modernization – or rather reconstruction – has been undertaken by Newag in co-operation with General Electric and has led to what in fact is a new locomotive.
 With factory designation 311D, it was first shown at the TRAKO international fair in Gdańsk in September 2007.
 311D has retained original trucks, suspension and traction electric engines, but is fitted with four-stroke General Electric GE7FDL 12EFI diesel, rated at 2900 hp, new electric equipment and control systems and new body, which makes it externally completely different from M62.
 First examples appeared in service with Koleje Bałtyckie, a newly-formed private railway company, in October 2007 and initially this conversion included 22 examples.
 This locomotive is in fact a new design and is described under a separate entry.
+Perhaps the most surprising event in the history of M62 modernizations took place during Trako 2017 international fair in Gdańsk in September 2017, when Rail Polska for the first time revealed the existence of an electric version.
+Designated 207E, this locomotive was converted from M62-1262 – originally one of two sections of 2M62-1006, purchased from Estonian railways EVR.
+Conversion was performed at the company’s own workshops.
+This locomotive shall be described under a separate entry.

 Apart from the above-mentioned ST44-001, a number of these locomotives have been preserved. ČD 781 600-2 (Lugansk 3426/1979) can be seen at the Czech railway museum in Lužna u Rakovnika. ŽSSK 781 168-0 (Lugansk 0425/1968) has been preserved in Slovakia.
 Hungarian M62-001 can be seen at the railway museum in Füsti.
 2M62-500 is on display at the Western Siberian Railway Museum in Seyatel, near Novosibirsk in Russia; as far as I know, a M62 can also be seen at the railway museum in Shushary, near St.Petersburg.
 At least seventeen locomotives of this type have been preserved in Germany (in museums, with DB or as a private property).